 We didn’t know if the craft supplies we had on hand would work, so we experimented.
 We tried both black acrylic paint and chalkboard paint.
 Use what you have on hand – after all, this is one of our easy rock painting ideas for kids.

 Note: if you’re new to rock painting, here is our Get Started Page with tips and tricks and more ideas to get rock painting with kids.

 The chalkboard paint was easier for my 5-year-old to scratch off but I had no problem with the acrylic, so I’m confident both will work for you.
 Use whatever you have on hand, including washable tempera paint.

-- black acrylic paint, tempera, or chalkboard paint (chalkboard paint works THE BEST)
+- 1 tbsp black acrylic paint, tempera, or chalkboard paint (chalkboard paint works THE BEST)

 - 1/8th of a teaspoon of dish soap (update: dish soap, not dishwasher appliance soap) ;)

 - crayons (we only buy Twistables now because they’re so easy)